benwhalley/just-enough-r/docs/working-with-dataframes.md

 <!-- <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/4TYv2PhG89A?rel=0" frameborder="0" allowfullscreen></iframe>
  -->

-In the two examples above we used two equals signs `==` to compare values.
-There are other operators we can use though to create other filters.
-Rather than describe them, the examples below demonstrate what each of them do:
+When selecting rows in the [example above](#selecting-rows) we used two equals signs `==` to compare values.

+However, there are other operators we can use to create filters.
+Rather than describe them, the examples below demonstrate what each of them do.